-- 100. The Cabinet shall appoint, and may dismiss, as Senior Officers of the Combined Authority: - A Chief Executive, fulfilling the responsibilities of the Head of Paid Service, with overall responsibility for the Combined Authority's operations and staff. - A Monitoring Officer, for the purpose of, amongst other things, providing advice on the Combined Authority's powers and duties, and guidance in relation to standards of conduct. - A Director of Finance and Resources to fulfil the statutory requirements for financial management, including section 73 of Local Government Act 1985.
+- 115. The Cabinet shall appoint, and may dismiss, as Senior Officers of the Combined Authority: - A Group Chief Executive, fulfilling the responsibilities of the Head of Paid Service, with overall responsibility for the Combined Authority's operations and staff. - A Monitoring Officer, for the purpose of, amongst other things, providing advice on the Combined Authority's powers and duties, and guidance in relation to standards of conduct. - A Group Director of Finance and Resources to fulfil the statutory requirements for financial management, including section 73 of Local

+Government Act 1985.

-- Other Directors as necessary, reporting to the Chief Executive. - 101.
-The Cabinet shall also appoint one of the Combined Authority's Officers to be a Scrutiny Officer, to promote the role of, and provide support to, the Overview and Scrutiny Committee, and support and guidance to the members of the Combined Authority in relation to the functions of the Committee. - 102.
-The responsibilities of, and delegations to, the Chief Executive, the Monitoring Officer and the Director of Finance and Resources are as set out in Appendix VI of this Constitution. - 103.
-The Chief Executives of the Constituent Authorities shall appoint officers from their authorities as appropriate to assist the Cabinet, Chief Executive, Director of Finance and Resources and the Monitoring Officer in the exercise of their functions.
+- Deputies for any of the Group Chief Executive, Monitoring Officer, Group Director of Finance and Resources to exercise their duties during their absence, due to illness, leave or for any other reason. - Other Directors as necessary, reporting to the Group Chief Executive. - 116.
+The Cabinet shall also appoint one of the Combined Authority's Officers to be a Scrutiny Officer, to promote the role of, and provide support to, the Overview and Scrutiny Committee, and support and guidance to the members of the Combined Authority in relation to the functions of the Committee. - 117.
+The responsibilities of, and delegations to, the Group Chief Executive, the Monitoring Officer and the Group Director of Finance and Resources are as set out in Part 4 of this Constitution. - 118.
+The Chief Executives of the Constituent Authorities shall appoint officers from their authorities as appropriate to assist the Cabinet, Group Chief Executive, Group Director of Finance and Resources and the Monitoring Officer in the exercise of their functions.